FAQ

 It is important to note that most evacuation centres are not able to accept animals.
 You may need to make alternative arrangements with family and friends who live away from the area.

-For more information visit the DFES Animals and Emergencies page.
+For more information visit the DFES Animals and Emergencies page on the DFES website.

 Does Emergency WA have an app?